osiriswd/k8srbd/README.md

 So I created a k8srbd.service, make it with an ordering dependency between docker.service, to perform a modbrobe rbd during system boot.
 And make another ordering dependency between filesystem, to ensure we can clean the rbd mount before kernel umounts all filesystems.

+Put rbdunmapall in /usr/local/sbin/ and give it a chmod +x.
+Put k8srbd.service in /usr/lib/systemd/system/, and systemctl daemon-reload && systemctl enable k8srbd

 The above steps are validated under CentOS 7(kernel 4.20.7).

-Put rbdunmapall in /usr/local/sbin/ and give it a chmod +x.
-Put k8srbd.service in /usr/lib/systemd/system/, then systemctl daemon-reload && systemctl enable k8srbd